kevL/yata/ReadMe.txt

 Yata can display the content of a selected row, vertically, in a panel that appears at the right.
 Click the innocent looking button that's beneath the close button on the title bar.
-Large tables will take a few seconds to initialize the panel.